 Talking to your kids about s-e-x

 I’ve always believed that sex education needs to begin as soon as you bring that little bundle of joy home from the hospital, but the pic above may be pushing that philosophy a bit far!
-(Faith snapped her three-year-old as she pulled Papaw’s book from the book shelf.)
+(Faith snapped three-year-old daughter as she pulled Papaw’s book from the book shelf.)